rhalfaf/BarteAuctionsApplication/README.md

 ## General info
-Application is designated for users which are interested barter exchange.
+Application is designated for users who are interested barter exchange.
 Main goal is connecting people which have unnecessary items and instead of selling them in a traditional way, they want to exchange for something more interesting.
 Implemented features:
 * add/remove/reissue auction (easy manage own auctions)